 .less files used on many pages, and want to debug them, using the deployment tool is the better option.

 Debugging using the static view files deployment tool

-Once you save your changes and run the
+Once you save your changes, run the following command from your

 All errors occurring during